 Note: The start of the walk in Praiano is very tricky to find, and the long initial hike uphill is no joke, so be sure to bring a map and plenty of water!
 I… did not.
 Alternatively, you could start the hike at a higher elevation, if you can find a way to get to Bomerano (by public transport, it requires 2 buses).

 To get to the trail, you can take the train from Amalfi to Praiano.
 If you heed my advice above and bring detailed directions and/or a map, it won’t take you 45 minutes of fumbling around in town to find the starting point like it did for me.
-The trail begins just above the Convent of St Domenico.
+This Amalfi Coast hike begins just above the Convent of St Domenico.

 As in the Valle delle Ferriere hike, the Sentiero degli Dei starts with an uphill trek from Praiano – except here, you have 1000+ steps to climb.
 Yeah, like I said – no joke.
 I felt like I’d inadvertently signed up for boot camp on my holiday as I sweat through my clothes ten times over.